Bugnon/minecraft/Magic_Wand/README.md

 *How does it work ?*

-when the wand with a metal piece touches another piece of metal on the box it calls a function depending whice piece we touched
+when the wand with a metal piece touches another piece of metal on the box it calls a function depending which piece we touched

 *Are the functions always similar ?*